 5. A short statement of the grounds or reasons for the request; and

-6. A short statement of the remedy sought by the employee (e.g. the classification the employee believes best describes his/her position).
+6. A short statement of the remedy sought by the employee (e.g. the classification the employee believes best describes their position).

 (C) Note: An employee may not request a review by OSHR when the allocation or reallocation is based on the Department of Personnel implementing new classifications, and the employee is reallocated to a class with the same salary range maximum.
 In this instance, the employee is first required to submit a request for a position review to CWU human resources.
 If, after human resources conducts a review of the employee’s position, the employee disagrees with the allocation decision, the employee may then request a OSHR review of the results of the decision.